mrpdaemon/encdroid/README.md

 ### Required Libraries

-Encdroid depends on the following libraries which must be placed in the libs/ directory before building:
+Libraries required to build Encdroid are committed to this repository under the libs/ folder.
+The following notable libraries are used:

-* encfs-java (latest commit on git is recommended although it should build fine against the last release most of the the time).
+* encfs-java
-* dropbox-android-sdk-1.5.1
+* dropbox-android-sdk
-* httpmime-4.0.3
+* httpmime
-* json_simple-1.1
+* json_simple

 Note that [openssl-android](https://github.com/guardianproject/openssl-android)
 is also a requirement, however this repository contains prebuilt versions of the